soumyadipbarman/NanoGEN/README.md

 ```

 Example crab submit files are in the crab_files directory.
 Note that you need to copy the gridpacks to a location readable from crab for this to work.

+# Heavy Gridpack
+For heavy size gridpack crab jobs will can't be submitted as regular procedure.
+The gridpack have to be uploaded to T2 or eos feom where xrootd service can be attend.
+First upload the gridpack to T2 or eos, then use crab script feature to submit the jobs.
+For that process [heavygridpack_script.sh](heavygridpack_script.sh) can be used.
+It copy the gridpack from T2 or eos to each worknode before the crab job starts.